-EDITOR NOTE: AllSportsTucson.com is running a feature this basketball season highlighting what happened 20 years ago on that particular day commemorating the 20th anniversary of the Arizona Wildcats’ national championship.
-The next in the series is what occurred and what was written concerning the developments of March 15, 1997, when Arizona played a thrilling second-round game against College of Charleston in Memphis, Tenn.
-The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are working together for AllSportsTucson.com
+EDITOR NOTE: AllSportsTucson.com is running a feature this basketball season highlighting what happened 25 years ago on that particular day commemorating the 25th anniversary of the Arizona Wildcats’ national championship.
+The next in the series is what occurred and what was written concerning the developments of March 15, 1997, when Arizona played College of Charleston in the second round of the NCAA tournament.
+The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are writing for AllSportsTucson.com.

 You can access previous stories in this series by clicking on this link.

 Mike Bibby stood at the free-throw line in the waning seconds of Arizona’s 73-69 victory today not thinking about the implications of the NCAA tournament, the crowd noise or College of Charleston’s last-gasp effort.

 He claims he wasn’t nervous about the free throws with 29.8 seconds left and Arizona clinging to a 69-66 lead.

 “I had a running bet with (assistant) Coach (Jessie) Evans that I would go perfect from the line in this regional,” said Bibby, who made his first seven shots from the line spanning the games against South Alabama and the College of Charleston.

 The bet was lost when Bibby missed his first free throw — “I thought it was going in,” he said — and the pressure mounted.
 The Cougars, making one last surge in hopes of keeping their magical season alive, had scored five unanswered points with less than a minute remaining to create the unnerving situation.

 The sparse crowd of 11,815 in the ominous Pyramid became deafening somehow when Bibby stepped to the line for the second try.